This article includes links which we may receive compensation for if you click, at no cost to you.

 AIG: Best for Diabetics

-Another big name in the business is AIG (American Insurance Group).
-As you’d expect, they also offer a full variety of products, from term life insurance to whole life insurance to universal life insurance.
+AIG, another big name in the business, also has a full stable of products, from term to whole to universal life.

-Rates start from just $14 for a $250,000 term life insurance plan, although, of course, you’d need to be young and in excellent health to secure such a low payment plan.
+Rates start from just $14 a month for a $250,000 term life insurance plan, although, you’d need to be young and in excellent health to get such a low payment.

-Due to the criteria used to assess applicants, AIG is particularly well suited to anybody who has recently lost weight or been diagnosed with diabetes, but less than ideal for those who have high cholesterol or have a family history of heart disease or cancer.
-Generally, it’s best-suited for those who are already healthy, which is why they’re able to provide such low rates.
+AIG is particularly well suited for anybody who has recently lost weight or been diagnosed with diabetes, but less than ideal if you have high cholesterol or a family history of heart disease or cancer.

 PolicyGenius: Best for Price Comparisons